-Forthcoming with Routledge as part of the Elections, Democracy and Autocracy Routledge Book Series.
+Forthcoming and available for pre-order with Routledge as part of the Elections, Democracy and Autocracy Routledge Book Series.

 This book provides an important advance into the comparative study of the management of elections.
 Uniquely, it advances a sociological rather than legal approach to the study electoral management.
 Early work on electoral management board (EMB) design has focused on the effects of formal-legal institutions such as the effects of making EMBs statutorily independent, but produced mixed results.

 This book uses an original framework to re-conceptualise performance, networks and instruments in steering and running elections.
 It uses these frameworks to provide suggest ways of improving the running of elections through an analysis of the international community, cross-national analysis and country based case studies.
 It uses thick qualitative process tracing techniques, historiographical studies and surveys of electoral officials.

 Two draft chapters can be downloaded from here.
 All comments welcome as I’m currently finishing off the manuscript.